GJason88/nbullets-game/README.md

 # nbullets-game
 A game based off of the popular 10 Bullets, with a customizable number of bullets.
+Tests are located in ExamplesWorld class.

 ## Installation
 Download the zip or clone the repository to your PC.